 Sales and marketing alignment is the holy grail for businesses, and it’s no wonder why.
 With it, teams work more effectively together and produce better results.
 We share all you need to know on what it is and how you too can achieve smarketing.

 Aligning your sales and marketing team takes time and a lot of patience.
 But done right, you can reap the rewards.
 According to Linkedin, 87% of sales and marketing leaders say collaboration between sales and marketing enables critical business growth.

 So how do you make smarketing a thing?
-Well, we’re here to tell you exactly how with our complete guide to sales and marketing alignment.
+In this guide, we’re going to tell you exactly how to achieve – and maintain – sales and marketing alignment in your business.

 In this guide we’ll be discussing:

 Sales and marketing alignment, also known as smarketing, is the goal of enabling your sales and marketing teams to work with better communication, transparency and collaboration in order to achieve greater efficiency.

 The ultimate end goal of smarketing is to get higher quality leads to enable high-profit sales at an increased rate.
 Basically, more revenue.

 Historically, sales and marketing teams have worked in a silo and developed independently.
 This means teams sit in different offices, use different technologies and have different goals.

 The aim of sales and marketing alignment is to break down these barriers.
 According to MarketingProfs, sales and marketing alignment can result in 38% higher sales win rates.

 Sales and marketing alignment is potentially the biggest opportunity to grow your business.
 When your sales and marketing team unite, they’re supporting more drive towards goals like return on investment and revenue.